 - A major must be completed.
 Courses completed within the previous degree that satisfy requirements for the second major may be accepted as satisfying course requirements, but not as hours toward the second degree.
 These hours do not count as part of the 30, except as specified in Item 3 above.

 - The core curriculum component in the second associate degree is not required.
-However, if not taken as a part of another baccalaureate degree, a course in United States History or Government (HIST 2311, HIST 2312, or POLS 1310) must be completed.
-See “Policy 503.3 – General Education Requirements for Baccalaureate and Associate Degrees – U.S. Traditions: United States History or Government Requirement.”
+However, if not taken as a part of another baccalaureate degree, a course in United States history or government (HIST 2311, HIST 2312, or POLS 1310) must be completed.
+See “Policy 503.3.
+U.S. Traditions: United States History or Government Requirement.”

 Additional baccalaureate degree(s) may be conferred subject to these provisions: